 This section is adapted to adult family members with intellectual disabilities and their family members with an emphasized illustration strategy.
 This section is a simplified summary of other sections of the study.
-Sources of literature can be found in previous and last section.
+Sources of literature can be found in previous sections.